 Inside every mobile phone ever built is a proprietary closed-source chip called a baseband processor.
 Given the nature of what little is known about this closed source chip, there is every reason to believe it could allow mobile providers to bypass any encryption used by any app running on a mobile phone.

-They could readily access all content on a phone in cleartext and in realtime by the simply expedient of accessing it at the point it becomes encrypted/decrypted.
+They could readily access all content on a phone in cleartext and in realtime by the simple expedient of accessing it at the point it becomes encrypted/decrypted.

 Or at least that is the theory.
 No evidence of this actually happening has ever been reported.
 It should be stressed that none of this is Signal’s, fault, and is a potential flaw in all mobile security software.